PCL Tear & PCL Reconstruction

 - Open chain hamstring activity is avoided during this phase to prevent posterior tibial translation.

-Begins approximately three months after surgery, and continues till about nine months after surgery.
+Begins approximately three months after PCL Reconstruction Surgery, and continues till about nine months after surgery.

 - Restore any residual loss of motion that may prevent functional progression.